Is It True (horse): Stud record

 Retired to stud duty, Is It True stood five seasons in Australia and another five seasons shuttling between Heytesbury Stud near Perth in Western Australia to Walmac International in Kentucky.
 He sired several stakes race winners, the most notable of which was the American millionaire Grade I and multiple stakes winner, Yes Its True.

 Death

-While in his paddock on February 22, 2007, he reportedly suffered a heart attack and died.
+While in his paddock on February 22, 2007, he reportedly suffered a fatal heart attack.